-With 3d free-form design, you can tell how surfaces connect and interact with one another.
+With 3D free-form design, you can tell how surfaces connect and interact with one another.

 Differentiating Features of AutoCAD MEP

 If you are interested in the capabilities of both tools, Autodesk offers AutoCAD Revit LT Suite 2015.

 AutoCAD MEP is a top building design software for MEPF professionals.
-It’s used extensively by engineers, designers, and drafters.

 Benefits of AutoCAD MEP

-AutoCAD MEP has great capabilities to augment design and helps improve system design through software accuracy.
-The key benefits of using AutoCAD MEP include:
+AutoCAD MEP has great capabilities to augment design and helps improve system design through CAD software accuracy.

-• Simplified user interface for MEP professionals
+- Simplified user interface for MEP professionals

-• It can be used to create 3D models from 2D plans
+- It can be used to create 3D models from 2D plans

-• Excellent data transfer and compatibility
+- Excellent data transfer and compatibility

-• Enhanced software algorithms that optimize workflows
+- Enhanced software algorithms that optimize workflows

 - Improved design and documentation for roofs, doors, walls, stairs, etc.

 - Simple integration of third-party features and tools

 Common Applications of AutoCAD MEP

 You can use the tool to create coordinated drawings and documentation for various MEPF instances.

-• Developing drawings from design input
+- Developing CAD drawings from design input

 - Building coordinated contract documentation for MEP

-• Creating accurate schedules or updating schedules based on prototypes
+- Creating accurate schedules or updating schedules based on prototypes

 - Automating design and documentation for improved deliverables

 The only notable downsides of AutoCAD MEP are that it has single-user access and view for the design, and you can’t customize tools and features.